rajeshdh/yellowcake/content/pages/contact.md

 ---
 template: ContactPage
 slug: contact
-title: Contact
+title: Get in Touch
 featuredImage: 'https://ucarecdn.com/10fbcd0c-5518-4370-82b3-645daf30cab8/'
-subtitle: This is the contact page subtitle.
+subtitle: >-
+  Please fill the form below for any enquiries, or if you like to sign up to get notified whenever I write something new.
 address: '404 James St, Burleigh Heads QLD 4220'
 phone: 0987 123 456
 email: example@example.com